archtutorials-adelaide/extreme_territories/_posts/2020-04-30-Microclimate-analysis-with-Ladybug.md

 * The EPW file must to be in the `C:` Driver (any folder)
-* Right-click on the path, Select an existing file, select the EPW file.
+* Right-click on the `path`, Select an existing file, select the EPW file.
 * Connect the path to the `“_epwFile”` input

 #### 1.2 Ladybug_SunPath